bbauska/CSS-Notes4Pros/README.md

 > Browsers have a default set of CSS styles they use for rendering
 > elements.
 Some of these styles can even be customised using the
-> browser\'s settings to change default font face and size definitions,
+> browser&apos;s settings to change default font face and size definitions,
 > for example.
 The styles contain the definition of which elements are
 > supposed to be block-level or inline, among other things.
 >